galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/tutorial.md

 Just as we did for the genome at the beginning, we can use BUSCO to check the quality of this first Maker annotation.
 Instead of looking for known genes in the genome sequence, this time it will analyse the predicted genes.

-First we need to compute all the protein sequences correspoding to the genes predicted by Maker.
-Then, BUSCO will look for known protein sequences in this predicted set.
+First we need to compute all the transcript sequences corresponding to the genes predicted by Maker.
+Then, BUSCO will look for known transcript sequences in this predicted set.

 > ### {% icon hands_on %} Hands-on: Task description
 >